Qoosim/react-capstone-metric-webapp/README.md

 - Original design idea by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio).

-- To those assist in understanding the concept of React
+- To those assist in understanding the concept of React and Redux

 ## 📝 License